Back to home

 GPT Image 2Scene layout, object relationships, semantic clarityStacking 10+ style adjectives

-Kling (text-to-video)Camera move as its own sentence; duration intentMixing dialogue + complex physics in first clip
+Kling 3.0 / O3 (text-to-video)Camera move as its own sentence; duration intent; beat markers for lip-syncMixing dialogue + complex physics in first clip

 Veo 3.1Ambient audio mood, cinematic drift, scene continuityRapid cuts in a single 5s prompt